nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Pros: Greater degree of customisation with regards to GUI.
   * Cons: Difficult to implement as it requires the creation of multiple subclasses of `ListCommand`.

-### \[Proposed\] Customisation of Command Keywords using Alias Feature
+### Customisation of Command Keywords using Alias Feature

-#### Proposed Implementation
+#### Implementation

-The proposed implementation for the customisation of `COMMAND_WORD` field for various `Command` subclasses is by introducing another `Command` subclass, called the `AliasCommand`.
+The implementation for the customisation of `COMMAND_WORD` field for various `Command` subclasses is by introducing another `Command` subclass, called the `AliasCommand`.
 This command takes in a command keyword for which the user wishes to create a shortcut (an alias), and takes a second keyword which determines what its alias would be.

 Sample usage:
 By default, the only command word for `FindCommand` is `“find”`